-This campaign has been closed.
+This campaign is closed.
 Thanks for your support.
 Check out our latest actions here.

 On September 19, a Media Matters review revealed that The Wall Street Journal published more than 20 op-eds written by 10 Romney campaign advisers without disclosing their campaign roles.

 Editors from the nation’s top papers reacted by criticizing the Journal's lack of disclosure, calling it "inexcusable" noting that it is "absolutely essential" to be transparent in these situations.

 Bottom line: This isn't a partisan issue.
 Newspaper readers should know when they're reading something written by someone involved in a political campaign.
 So, on September 21, Media Matters launched an effort urging the Journal to reconsider this unethical practice of non-disclosure.
 Thousands participated in this effort, signing a letter addressed to the Journal's Editorial Page editor, Paul Gigot, urging him to reconsider the Journal's practice of hiding campaign ties and to start disclosing the campaign roles of its op-ed authors.

 Attn: Paul A. Gigot Editor, Editorial Page, The Wall Street Journal

 A recent report by Media Matters found that your paper, The Wall Street Journal, has recently published op-eds from nine writers without disclosing their ties to Mitt Romney’s presidential campaign.
 Finding no apparent policy of campaign-advisor disclosure on the Journal website, we ask that you inform your readers when any op-ed or column is written by someone holding a campaign role.